SilentNightSound/GI-Model-Importer/Guides/UsageInstructions.md

 1. In blender, go to File -> Import -> 3DMigoto Frame Analysis Dump (vb.txt + ib.txt)

-2. Select the files from the CharacterData folder of this repo for the character you want (all characters have at least a head and body, but some also have additional bits like skirts which I have labelled as extra).
+2. Select the files from the Data folder of the https://github.com/SilentNightSound/GI-Model-Importer-Assets repo for the model you want (all models have at least a head, but some also have a body, dress and extra component).
 Leave all options as default and press Import

 3. Perform modifications you want to the model, with the following restrictions/notes:
    - Vertices are limited to around 64k
-   - Character's faces are stored separately - these scripts and instructions do not yet support face modifications
-   - Models must contain all the original vertex groups, colors and custom properties - if using a custom model, make sure it matches up with the original and that there are no gaps.
+   - Models must contain all the original vertex groups, colors and custom properties - if using a custom model, make sure it matches up with the original and that there are no gaps in the vertex groups.
    - It is possible to connect the texture maps to the object in Blender, but you will likely have to convert the .dds to a .png in order for Blender to recognize it and then later convert back to .dds

-4. (optional) Perform any edits to the character's diffuse and lightmaps
+4. (optional) Perform any edits to the character's textures

-5. Make sure there is a single object named CharHead, one named CharBody and (optionally depending if model originally had it) CharExtra.
-Export the model using the Exports Genshin Mod Folder option, saving the object as Char.vb in the original character folder
+5. Make sure the objects are named like CharHead, CharBody, CharDress and CharExtra (depending on how many components the original had) and that only one object in the scene has each name.
+Export the model using the Exports Genshin Mod Folder option and saving the object as Char.vb in the original character folder
-   - Make sure to use the most up-to-date hash_info.json, otherwise the script may not be able to find the required hashes to generate the .ini files

 7. Move the generated CharMod folder into the Mods directory of the launcher you created during the installation step